dataluscorp/browser/taskcluster/docs/partner-attribution.rst

 ===================
 .. _partner attribution:

-In contrast to :ref:`partner repacks`, attributed builds only differ from the normal Firefox builds by the adding a string in the dummy windows signing certificate.
+In contrast to :ref:`partner repacks`, attributed builds only differ from the normal Datalus builds by the adding a string in the dummy windows signing certificate.
 We support doing this for full installers but not stub.
 The parameters of the string are carried into the telemetry system, tagging an install into a cohort of users.
 This a lighter weight process because we don't